sketchplugins/plugin-directory/README.md

 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [Export-More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
 - [Fasta-Fasta-Sketch-plugin](https://github.com/pavellaptev/fasta-fasta-sketch-plugin), by Pavel: background timer for sketch
+- [Find All Instances of Symbol](https://github.com/nmwoods1/sketch---find-all-instances-of-symbol), by nmwoods1: A Sketch plugin that lets you find all of the instances of a symbol across multiple pages/artboards
 - [Find And Replace](https://github.com/mscodemonkey/sketch-find-and-replace), by Martin Steven: Sketch 3 plugin to do a simple find and replace on text within layers
 - [FindSlice](https://github.com/atomkirk/find-slice-sketch-plugin), by Adam Kirk: List all exportable layers/slices and navigate to selection.
 - [Flatten Plugin for Sketch](https://github.com/einancunlu/flatten-plugin-for-sketch), by Emin İnanç Ünlü: Flatten single or multiple layers instantly, create shared artboard styles, keep them all updated like a boss and boost your Sketch document performance.